Thermodynamics-informed neural networks for physically realistic mixed reality: Acknowledgements

 \section{Acknowledgements}

-This work has been partially funded by the Spanish Ministry of Science and Innovation, AEI /10.13039/501100011033, through Grant number PID2020-113463RB-C31, and by the \emph{Primeros Proyectos} Grant from Polytechnic University of Madrid, ETSII-UPM22-PM01.
+This material is based upon work supported in part by the Army Research Laboratory and the Army Research Office under contract/grant number W911NF2210271.
+This work has also been partially funded by the Spanish Ministry of Science and Innovation, AEI /10.13039/501100011033, through Grant number PID2020-113463RB-C31, and by the \emph{Primeros Proyectos} Grant from Polytechnic University of Madrid, ETSII-UPM22-PM01.

 The support of ESI Group through the Chairs at ENSAM Paris, the DesCartes programme under its Campus for Research Excellence and Technological Enterprise (CREATE) programme and Universidad de Zaragoza is also gratefully acknowledged.